praveens-git-bit/techconnect/exercise4.md

 Microsoft Fabric offers Data Science experiences to empower users to complete end-to-end data science workflows for data enrichment and business insights.
 You can complete a wide range of activities across the entire data science process, all the way from data exploration, preparation and cleansing to experimentation, modeling, model scoring and serving predictive insights to BI reports.

-### Task 4.1: Build ML models and experiments using Copilot in Fabric
+### Task 4.1: Build ML models and experiments using Copilot in Microsoft Fabric

    ![task-3.1.1.png](media/labMedia/exercise5_1.1.png)